- Personal Injury

 Your uninsured motorist policy is your first line of action in an uninsured motorist case.
 You deserve to receive the amount of coverage for which you dutifully paid your premiums each month.
 If the negligent driver carries inadequate insurance, your insurance policy should cover the balance.
 The Guirl Law FirmÂ demands full compensation for your injuries and property damage.

 If your damages exceed your uninsured motorist coverage, our auto accident law firm considers third party lawsuits against other negligent parties.
 For example, you may have a cause of action against a construction company for leaving debris that contributed to your crash.
 Possibly, a bartender negligently overserved the drunk and underinsured motorist who struck you.
 In addition, the city of St. Louis may be liable for poor road maintenance or a broken traffic light.

-To learn more about recovering through your insurance company and third party claims if your auto accident involved an uninsured or underinsured motorist, call The Guirl Law Firm, LLC on our 24-hour toll-free hotline 314-399-8051 or contact us online to schedule your free initial consultation.
+To learn more about recovering through your insurance company and third party claims if your auto accident involved an uninsured or underinsured motorist, call the Guirl Law Firm on our 24-hour toll-free hotline 314-621-6400 or contact us online to schedule your free initial consultation.

 The choice of a lawyer is an important decision and should not be based solely upon advertisements.